-Autopilot: This is the ability of a drone to fly in the air without being maneuvered in the real time by a human being.
+Autopilot: Fifth name on the drone glossary is Autopilot This is the ability of a drone to fly in the air without being maneuvered in the real time by a human being.
 For instance, by following pre-programmed GPS coordinates.

 Axis: It is one plane of potential flight.
-Most of the drones come with four axis control while most of the modern day drones are equipped with more than 6 axis control which is highly preferredback to menu ↑
+Most of the drones come with four axis control while most of the modern day drones are equipped with more than 6 axis control which is highly preferred

 Barometric Pressure Sensor: It utilizes barometric values to calculate the elevation attained by a drone.
 In tandem with a number of other features, it lets the drone determine the height achieved.
 It is mainly responsible for the altitude hold functionality.